 Debbie Dunham was the blonde who hopped alongside Toad for a night they’d both remember fondly.
 Candy actually received a Supporting Actress Oscar Nom for the role but lost out to a 10-year-old Tatum O’Neal for Paper Moon.

 Many will remember Candy starring alongside David Bowie in 1976’s The Man Who Fell to Earth.

-Today she’s 74 and still acting.
+Today she’s 75 and still acting.
 Clark last appeared in an episode of Twin Peaks in 2017, and the film 5 Weddings in 2018.
 She was also in a couple of episodes of Criminal Minds, including one in 2019.